k0retux/fuddly/docs/source/disruptors.rst

    *** Generic disruptors of type 'tWALK' ***
      name: d_iter_over_data  (weight: 1, valid: False) [stateful disruptor]

-       Walk through a data model.
-When iteration is terminated, the disruptor hands over.
+       Walk through the provided data and for each visited node, iterates over the allowed values (with respect to the data model).
+       Note: *no alteration* is performed by this disruptor.

      generic args:
        |_ clone_node